 By the Colorado Revised Statutes, Larimer County is allowed to collect use tax on the purchase of motor vehicles and building materials.
-Larimer County does not have a business property use tax.
+Larimer County does not have a personal or business use tax.
 The difference between sales tax and use tax is that sales tax is collected at the point of sale; whereas, use tax is collected at a different point in time.
-For Larimer County the use rate is the same as the sales tax rate, .6%.
+For Larimer County the use rate is the same as the sales tax rate, .65%.

 The Larimer County Motor Vehicle department collects the motor vehicle use tax at the time of registration.
 Motor vehicle use tax is due when:

 For more information on motor vehicle registration, including requesting a refund of motor vehicle use tax, please refer to the Larimer County Motor Vehicle department.

 The Larimer County Building department collects an estimated deposit of building material use tax at the time a Larimer County building permit is issued and paid for.
 Larimer County also has agreements with all of the Towns and Cities within the County to collect the County's estimated deposit of building material use tax upon the issuance of the building permit.More information on Building Material Use Tax »